Whanganui Happenings: What's on in Whanganui - NZ Herald

 INTRODUCTIONS TO DAILY MINDFUL LIVING

-What: Simple, practical ways to be mindful, to be present, to live in the here and now.
+What: Simple, practical ways to be mindful, to be present, to live in the here & now.
 You are welcome to join us.

 When: Four Thursdays in March, 5.20-7pm.